project-fifo/docs/technical/api/users.rst

-   :>json array orgs: list of org-uuid the user is member of :>json array permissions: list of permissions this user has :>json object keys: SSH public keys registered for this user :>json yubikeys keys: YubiKey Id's for this user :>json object metadata: metadata assosiated with the user
+   :>json array orgs: list of org-uuid the user is member of :>json array permissions: list of permissions this user has :>json object keys: SSH public keys registered for this user :>json array yubikeys: YubiKey Id's for this user :>json object metadata: metadata assosiated with the user